armchairancap/xx-pool-notes/README.md

 We could use scheduled jobs (cron or other) to get a pool IP blacklist from this repo and apply it.

-But the publishing of IPs may not be allowed in some jurisdictions so for now only the methodology will be published as it is done above.
+But the publishing of IPs may not be allowed in some jurisdictions, so for now only the methodology will be published as per above.

-It should be fine to publish cMix IDs which you could convert to IPv4 addresses on your own, so this will be considered.
+It should be fine to publish cMix IDs which you could convert to IPv4 addresses on your own (using cmix.log data).

 Another promising approach would be with fail2ban, for which we could define custom actions (e.g. ban for a day).
-Then the blacklist could be pulled daily and any nodes that get *removed* from it, would be automatically removed by fail2ban within 24 hours.
+Then the blacklist could be pulled daily and any nodes that get *removed* from it would be automatically removed by fail2ban within 24 hours.
 Depending on interest, these instructions may be created at a later time.

+## Monitoring

+To confirm rounds are failing as expected, do another grep command on cmix.log to make sure rounds with blocked, and only with blocked, nodes are failing as expected.

+With a list that has 10 or more IP addresses, your node would earn less.
+Cut the list to a manageable size (e.g. pick just `MONEYTEAM`) if you cannot tolerate lower earnings.

 ## Blacklists, whitelists, graylists

 cMix IDs of large pool members are published in a blacklist.

 A graylist with suspicious validators may be published as well.
-It could be used by ethical nominators as an "avoid list" when nominating.
+It could be used by ethical nominators as an "avoid list" when nominating ("staking") node operators.

 Depending on interest, a whitelist may be created as well.
 The purpose of a whitelist would be to validate self-produced blacklists to potentially avoid blocking good nodes.
 This would be advisory, obviously, and could be added to a script to warn or drop blocking IDs from the blacklist.
-We could also use it to encourage nominators to nominate
+We can also use it to encourage nominators to nominate ethical, privacy-respecting validators.

+## Privacy

+According to [this](https://law.stackexchange.com/questions/41540/is-a-public-ip-address-classified-as-personal-data-for-a-third-party-under-eu), IP addresses, even dynamic ones, are considered Personal Data (PD) in some jurisdictions:

+> While the case law is scanty on the point, it appears that the consensus is that IP addresses, even dynamic IP addresses, will be considered to be Personal Data under the GDPR.

+There are arguments (in the comments) that point out that addresses that do not belong to natural persons aren't PD.
+But in our case they would be for anyone running cMix at home from an address shared by natural persons.
+I will therefore **not** publish IP addresses in this repository.

+But cMix IDs are not Personal Data.
+They would be *if* the operators were to identify themselves, so for time being, cMix IDs will be listed *unless* the wallet has on-chain identity clearly identifying natural person at the time of listing.
+Pull requests to *remove* cMIx IDs of node operators who provide PD in on-chain identity after the fact will be accommodated.
+Because of the nature of such removal, this repository's history may need to be removed after each request.

+Note that nodes who belong to operators with self-published on-chain identity will be easily identifiable, so requesting a removal of a cMix ID due to an on-chain identity with personal data would simply make it clear such nodes *are* in fact operated by a large pool operator and therefore easy to identify from on-chain data and without this repo publishing anything about the node or its operator.

 ## Community contributions

 Contributions are welcome.
-Please create a pull request to update cMix ID blacklist or whitelist, or submit an issue with suspected cMix ID and indications of the problems it has.
+Please create a pull request to update cMix ID blacklist or whitelist, or submit an issue with suspected cMix ID and share your concerns.

 You can also contribute by *nominating* my pool or validators that block centralized pools or contribute here.